-Cherry Tree School

-SEND Information Report
+Cherry Tree Primary School SEND Information Report 2024-25

 We believe that educational inclusion is about equal opportunities for all learners, whatever their age, gender, ethnicity, impairment, attainment and background.
-We are committed to providing an appropriate and high quality education to each child.
+We are committed to providing an appropriate and high-quality education to each child.
 We believe that all children, including those identified as having special educational needs, have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them.
 We also believe that they should be fully included in all aspects of school life.

-, , , , , , , , , , , , , , , , , , , , social curriculum, which is accessible to them.
-We also believe that they should be fully included in all aspects of school life.
 Who is the school's SENCO and how do I get in touch with them?
-Our Special Educational Needs Co-ordinator (SENCO) is Mr Adams.
-Contact details: - cherrytree_senco@sch.warrington.gov.uk - 01925 755885 You can also request an appointment via the school office.
+Our Special Educational Needs Co-ordinator (SENCO) is Mr Adams Contact details: - cherrytree_senco@sch.warrington.gov.uk - 01925 755885 You can also request an appointment via the school office.
 What kinds of Special Educational Needs and Disabilities are catered for at your setting?
-We provide support for pupils across the 4 areas of need as laid out in the SEN Code of Practice 2015: Communication and interaction Cognition and learning Social, emotional and mental health difficulties Sensory and/or physical needs How does the school know if children/ young people need extra help?
+We provide support for pupils across the 4 areas of need as laid out in the SEN Code of Practice 2015: - Communication and interaction Cognition and learning Social, emotional and mental health difficulties Sensory and/or physical needs

+How does the school know if children/ young people need extra help?
 The school's system for regularly observing, assessing and recording the progress of all children is used to identify children who are not progressing satisfactorily and who may have additional needs.
 'Quality first teaching' strategies are applied first and the impact of these is monitored.
 Information may also be received from the previous setting, such as a nursery.
 Parents may also raise concerns.
 Pupils can also express concerns about things they are finding difficult.
-Based on the school's observations and assessment data and following a discussion between the class teacher, SENCO and parent, the child may be recorded as needing either:

-Adaptations to the curriculum are made or support is given to enable children access the full curriculum within class SEND support -Those requiring support which is 'additional to or different from' the main body of the class What do I do if I think my child has special educational needs?
+Based on the school's observations, assessment data and following a discussion between the class teacher, SENDCO and parent, the child may be recorded as needing either: Adapted curriculum support within the class SEND support -Those requiring support which is additional too or different from the main body of the class.
+This would lead to them being a long of the CEND concerns with parents. to them being placed on the SEND register in discussion with parents.
+What do I do if I think my child has special educational needs?
 If there are any concerns, parents are encouraged to speak, in the first instance, to the child's class teacher.
-Parents can also speak to our Special Educational Needs Coordinator (SENCO), on their own, or with the child's class teacher. - If your child has not started at Cherry Tree Primary School, the SENCO would be the first point of contact.
+Parents can also speak to our Special Educational Needs Coordinator (SENDCO), on their own, or with the child's class teacher. - If your child has not started at Cherry Tree Primary School, the SENDCO would be the first point of contact.

 How will staff support my child/ young person?
-Initially the children are supported using 'Quality First' teaching strategies including tasks which have been adapted to allow full access to the curriculum.
-For example: coloured pages, physical resources in Maths, overlays, visual prompts, writing frames, phonics mats, key vocabulary/spelling prompts etc. or/and small group support.
+Initially the children are supported using Quality First teaching strategies including differentiated tasks, coloured pages, overlays, visual prompts and small group support.
 The SENCO will recommend that parents contact ADDvanced solutions for support and training.
-Staff have attended training on speech and language programmes, Autism, ADHD, Team Teach, De-escalation strategies, Positive Behaviour and apply many of the strategies from this training including, encouraging the use of fiddle toys, wobble cushions, visual timetables, providing brain breaks and supporting sensory diets.
-If required targeted interventions are used to address the child's specific needs.
-Examples include 'Talkabout' groups, 'Word Wasp' and IDL.
+Staff have attended training on autism, ADHD and de-escalation strategies and apply many of the strategies from this training including, encouraging the use of fiddle toys, wobble cushions, visual timetables, providing brain breaks and supporting sensory diets.
+If required Targeted interventions are used to address the child's specific needs.
+Examples include talk about groups and IDL.
 Opportunities are also provided for children to revisit topics taught in a small group.
 Teaching assistants provide targeted support which the children are encouraged to apply independently.
 Occasionally, a pupil may need expert support from an outside agency.
-If they meet the criteria, referral forms are completed with parents/carers and forwarded to the appropriate agency.
+If they meet the criteria, referral forms are then completed with parents/carers and forwarded to the appropriate agency.
 For example, speech and language therapy.
-The therapist will then provide targets and activities to be completed by school staff.
+Who will then provide targets and activities to be completed by school staff.